Transitioning Dry Food Addicts

 This is the hard part.
 Cats, like children, often resist what is best for them.
-The two most frequent comments that I hear from people when trying to convince them to feed their cats a healthier diet are "my cat won't eat canned food" and "but my cat really likes his dry food."
+Two most frequent comments that I hear from people when trying to convince them to feed their cats a healthier diet are "my cat won't eat canned food" and "but my cat really likes his dry food."
 Children really like potato chips and ice cream but that certainly does not mean those food items constitute optimal nutrition.

 The transition process often involves much more than just plunking down a new food item.
 Time, patience and tricks are often required.

 One reason that cats like dry food so much is because the pet food companies do not play fair when manufacturing this sub-optimal food source.
-They coat the kibble with extremely enticing animal digest sprays which are very pleasing to a cat - making a poor quality diet very desirable to the target animal.
+They coat the kibble with extremely enticing animal digest sprays which are very pleasing to a cat - making a poor-quality diet very desirable to the target animal.

-In addition to the aforementioned coating of dry food with animal digests, another issue is one of a crunchy texture which is very different from canned food.
+In addition to the aforementioned coating of dry food with animal digest, another issue is one of a crunchy texture which is very different from canned food.
 Cats are very resistant to such a drastic change in the texture of their food.

 If you are convinced that getting your cat off of dry food is the way to go, read on for some tips on how to accomplish this.

 The key is to do it slowly and with patience and incorporate various tricks for the stubborn cats.
 The most important issue is actually making the change, not how fast you accomplish it.
 I must say that my cats treated every ounce of patience I had over a 3+ month period of time during their transition from dry to canned food.
 They had been on dry food their entire lives and did not recognize canned food as food.